Skip to content

 PTCRB · Pillar

-The PTCRB procedure is structured at two levels: Modular Certification for cellular modules and End-Product Certification for products integrating these modules.
-This page details the actors, chronological process, and interaction with FCC which typically runs in parallel.
+The PTCRB procedure is structured at two levels: module certification for cellular modules and device certification for products integrating these modules.
+This page details the actors, the request categories (Initial, Variant, ECO), the chronological process, and interaction with FCC which typically runs in parallel.

 For commercial cellular module manufacturers (Quectel, u-blox, Sierra Wireless, Telit, etc.).
-The module is certified once and obtains a PTCRB Approval Code and IMEI range.
+The module is certified once (Initial Certification, device type Module), is listed in the public PTCRB certified devices database, and receives its TAC / IMEI range.

 Steps: